LuggiStruggi/RunNameGenerator/README.md

 `runnamegen generate` generate runname and display in terminal.

+`runnamegen generate -n <integer>` generate n-times a runname and display them in terminal.

 `runnamegen generate _` generate runname with _ as delimiter and display in terminal.

 `runnamegen generate -` generate runname with - as delimiter and display in terminal.